 Developing and Evaluating Business Cases

-This one-and-a-half-day hybrid workshop is designed to equip public sector professionals with the practical skills and strategic insight needed to develop and assess robust, evidence-based business cases that support sound decision-making and deliver public value.
+This one-and-a-half-day hybrid workshop is designed to equip public sector professionals with the foundational knowledge and practical skills to develop and assess robust, evidence-based business cases that support sound decision-making and deliver public value.

-Participants will explore the complete lifecycle of a business case—from identifying the problem or opportunity, to articulating options, assessing impacts, and presenting a compelling case for investment.
-The course delves into both financial and non-financial evaluation methods, helping participants understand how to balance cost, risk, and benefit in a public sector context.
+Participants will gain understanding of the business case process —from identifying the problem or opportunity, to articulating options, assessing impacts, and presenting a compelling case for investment.
+The course introduces both financial and non-financial evaluation methods, helping participants to effectively balance cost, risk, and benefit in a public sector context.

-A key focus is on aligning business cases with governance and accountability frameworks, ensuring proposals are not only persuasive but also compliant, transparent, and ready for implementation.
+The workshop also highlights the importance of aligning business cases with governance and accountability frameworks to ensure proposals are not only persuasive but also compliant and transparent.
 Participants will also examine the role of business cases in securing stakeholder support and guiding long-term service planning.

-Through a blend of interactive discussions, real-world examples, and hands-on exercises, learners will apply proven techniques to scenarios relevant to their work.
-By the end of the workshop, participants will be better prepared to contribute to high-quality business cases that drive strategic outcomes and deliver lasting impact for their organisations and communities.
+Through a blend of interactive discussions, real-world examples, and hands-on exercises, participants will be equipped with the skills and knowledge to contribute to high-quality business cases that drive strategic outcomes and deliver lasting impact for their organisations and communities.

 What are the course learning outcomes?